Warner Bros. Family Entertainment: History

-In 1996, it saw WBFE's biggest hit yet, Space Jam, which garnered over $90 million domestically.
+In 1996, it saw Warner Bros.
+Family Entertainment's biggest hit yet, Space Jam, which garnered over $90 million domestically.
 The following year, the division released Turner Feature Animation's Cats Don't Dance (inherited from Turner Pictures as a result of Time Warner's merger with Turner Broadcasting), which bombed at the box office with over $3 million earned stemming from a lack of promotion.
-The next 1997 film was a sequel to The Swan Princess, The Swan Princess: Escape from Castle Mountain, but it performed poorly at the box office mainly because of a limited theatrical release.
-The final 1997 film was the third Free Willy film, Free Willy 3: The Rescue, which performed poorly, grossing over $3 million.
+The next 1997 film was the third Free Willy film, Free Willy 3: The Rescue, which performed poorly, grossing over $3 million.

 In 1998, it released Warner Bros.
 Feature Animation's Quest for Camelot, which would be a box-office bomb, but grossed more than previous films released by the company, grossing nearly $23 million domestically.
-In 1999, WBFE released two more films, the poorly performed The King and I, which only grossed nearly $12 million, and Brad Bird's The Iron Giant, which was also a box-office bomb, grossing over $23 million.
-The Iron Giant would, however, go on to become a cult classic through video releases and TV airings.
-The only film released under WBFE in 2000 was My Dog Skip, which became the company's first major box-office success in nearly four years, grossing nearly $35 million.
+In 1999, Warner Bros.
+Family Entertainment released two more films, the poorly performed The King and I, which only grossed nearly $12 million, and Brad Bird's The Iron Giant, which was also a box-office bomb, grossing over $23 million.
+The film itself was planned to be released under the banner, but director Brad Bird was against it for a multitude of reasons, especially the serious tone, Bugs Bunny being an ill-fit to open the film, and that the words "Family Entertainment" would have made this be marketed solely as a kids film, so Bird and the crew made a custom Warner Bros.
+Feature Animation logo instead.
+The Iron Giant would, however, go on to become a cult classic through video releases and television airings.
+The only film released under Warner Bros.
+Family Entertainment in 2000 was My Dog Skip, which became the company's first major box-office success in nearly four years, grossing nearly $35 million, although the film itself would use the main Warner Bros.
+Pictures logo instead.

-Two more family films were released in 2001 through WBFE.
-Cats & Dogs was proved to be one of the biggest successes of the company's history, grossing over $200 million worldwide.
-The next film, Osmosis Jones, was hoped to follow the previous two films in the success line-up, but flopped, only grossing nearly $15 million.

-Warner Bros. continued to release family films later in the 2000s as well as the 2010s, but the logo for its Family Entertainment subsidiary was no longer used in the USA.
+Warner Bros. continued to release family films later in the 2000s as well as the 2010s, but the logo for its Family Entertainment subsidiary was no longer used in the United States.

-WBFE continued operations in Germany until 2009, after releasing Laura's Star and the Mysterious Dragon Nian.
+Warner Bros.
+Family Entertainment continued operations in Germany until 2011, after releasing Laura's Star and the Dream Monsters.

-Though made before Warner Bros. created the label, The label also covers the VHS releases of Calamity Jane, Willy Wonka and the Chocolate Factory, Bugs Bunny's 3rd Movie: 1001 Rabbit Tales, The NeverEnding Story, The Goonies, Daffy Duck's Quackbusters, All Dogs Go to Heaven (the 1996 UK VHS release only), The NeverEnding Story II: The Next Chapter, Rover Dangerfield, Curly Sue and Lois & Clark: The New Adventures of Superman.
+Though made before Warner Bros. created the label, it also covers the VHS releases of Calamity Jane, The Incredible Mr. Limpet, The Wizard of Oz, Willy Wonka and the Chocolate Factory, Superman, Bugs Bunny's 3rd Movie: 1001 Rabbit Tales, The NeverEnding Story, The Goonies, Daffy Duck's Quackbusters, All Dogs Go to Heaven (the 1996 UK VHS release only), The NeverEnding Story, The NeverEnding Story II: The Next Chapter, Rover Dangerfield, Curly Sue and Lois & Clark: The New Adventures of Superman.